c6o/docs/content/welcome/overview.md

 [whatiscodezero](../_fragments/whatiscodezero.md ':include')

+CodeZero builds on top of the great work done at [kubernetes](http://kubernetes.io), [Docker](http://docker.com) and [Istio](http://istio.io).
+Key to the CodeZero platform is introducing the concept of c6o *applications* used to simplify the installation and management of the various resources associated with a service running on Kubernetes.

 CodeZero takes a developer and user centric view to cluster computing while mainting DevOps control over the aspects that they :heart: and are accustomed to.

 We have taken care to reuse what is already available so you can leverage your investment in these excellent technologies.